Thoughts and Encouragements for Wounded Helpers

 Josh McDowell, with Ed Stewart, The Disconnected Generation - Saving Our Youth from Self Destruction, Word (Thomas Nelson), Nashville, 2000; ISBN 0-8499-4077-X (see an impression of this book, at the publisher).

-André H. Roosma, 'Verandering in ons leven ‐ by our thinking or...?'
-(Change in our life – by our thinking or...?; in Dutch), web-article at www.12accede.nl
+André H. Roosma, ‘Life Renewal ‐ by our thinking or...?’ (also in Dutch), web-article at www.12accede.org

 André H. Roosma, 'Living as children of the King', web-article about pastoral care from Romans 14: 17, here at www.12accede.org